Yuvalb94/Light_Monitor/README.md

 `@lxterminal -e /path/to/startup_script.sh`
   save and exit terminal.
 4. create a folder called light_data that will store the data written by the main script.
+5. In the script light_monitor.py, make sure that the base path is the path to the folder you created in the previous step.
-5. Reboot the machine to verify that it's working
+6. Reboot the machine to verify that it's working